 337.5.
-Where a lease of real property is in writing, no action shall be brought under Civil Code Section 1951.2 more than four years after the breach of the lease and abandonment of the property, or more than four years after the termination of the right of the lessee to possession of the property, whichever is the earlier time.
+Where a lease of real property is in writing, no action shall be brought under Civil Code Section 1951.2 or 1951.8 more than four years after the breach of the lease and abandonment of the property, or more than four years after the termination of the right of the lessee to possession of the property, whichever is the earlier time.

 Comment.
 The four-year period provided in Section 337.5 is consistent with the normal statute of limitations applicable to written contracts.
 See Code of Civil Procedure Section 337.
 Although the prior law was not clear, it appears that, if the lessor terminated a lease because of the lessee's breach and evicted the lessee, his cause of action for the damages resulting from the loss of the rentals due under the lease did not accrue until the end of the original lease term.
 See De Hart v.
 Allen, 26 Cal.2d 829, 161 P.2d 453 (1945); Treff v.
 Gulko, 214 Cal.
 591, 7 P.2d 697 (1932).
-Under Civil Code Section 1951.2, an aggrieved lessor may sue immediately for the damages resulting from the loss of the rentals that would have-accrued under the lease.
+Under Civil Code Section 1951.2, an aggrieved lessor may sue immediately for the damages resulting from the loss of the rentals that would have accrued under the lease.
+Under Civil Code Section 1951.8, a lessee may recover all or a portion of an advance payment or deposit under certain circumstances.